heimrichhannot/contao-pdf-creator-bundle/README.md

       # Set a file name for the generated pdf files.
 You can use the %title% placeholder to use the title of the content to export in the file name.
       filename:             '%%title%%.pdf'

+      # The path to the folder where the generated files should be stored.
+Only used if output_mode is AbstractPdfCreator::OUTPUT_MODE_FILE.
+Path must be relative to the project path.
+      file_path:            ~ # Example: files/export/pdf

       # Set page orientation.
       orientation:          portrait # One of "portrait"; "landscape"